Grasscut: Unearth

 According to Andy Gill of The Independent, Grasscut's second album, Unearth, should have been on the Mercury list.
 Both records won 5-star reviews from the Telegraph; support has also come from the Sunday Times, Word, Uncut, Time Out, Q and Clash.
-They have had airplay from BBC Radio 1, 2, 3, 5Live and 6Music, and have played sessions on 6Music and XFM.
+They have had airplay from BBC Radio 1, 2, 3, BBC Radio 5 Live and BBC Radio 6 Music, and have played sessions on 6Music and XFM.

 Everyone Was a Bird

 In May 2015 Grasscut released their third studio album titled Everyone Was a Bird.
 The album has been described by Clash as "an engrossing, artful work", and by The Quietus as "that rare slab of post-rock that uses the genre's textures and general ethos of exploration to create new sounds instead of rehashing old ones".
 The album features guest vocals from Adrian Crowley and Seamus Fogarty and strings by Emma Smith and Vince Sipprell.
 The liner notes were written by acclaimed landscape writer Robert Macfarlane and were premiered on the website Caught by the River in April 2015.